yboulaamane/yboulaamane.github.io/_pages/resources.md

 - [Chem-Workflows](https://chem-workflows.com/index.html) - A collection of Jupyter Notebook-based tutorials written by Dr. Angel J. Ruiz Moreno for chemical data exploration and visualization.
 - [Structural Bioinformatics](https://proteinstructures.com/) - A guide to structural biology and structure-based drug design.
 - [Bioinformatics Answers](https://www.biostars.org/) - An online platform designed for bioinformatics researchers, computational biologists, and individuals involved in life sciences.
 It serves as a community-driven question and answer platform, where users can seek help, share knowledge, and engage in discussions related to bioinformatics and computational biology.
 - [McConnellsMedChem](https://mcconnellsmedchem.com/) - A Medicinal chemistry blog serving as a resource for professionals, researchers, or students involved in the field of medicinal chemistry.
 - [DrugDiscovery.NET](http://www.drugdiscovery.net/) - A blog about AI and machine learning in drug discovery.
+- [MacinChem](https://macinchem.org/) - A blog covering computational chemistry, cheminformatics, and molecular modeling on macOS.
+- [Jeremy Monat, PhD](https://bertiewooster.github.io/) - ​Jeremy Monat's personal site showcasing his work in cheminformatics and scientific software development.
+- [Angelo Raymond Rossi](https://angeloraymondrossi.github.io/) - ​Angelo Raymond Rossi's personal site highlighting his work as a Research Professor in Chemistry at the University of Connecticut, focusing on high-performance computing and computational chemistry.

+## Cheminformatics Instructional Notebooks

+- [TeachOpenCADD](https://projects.volkamerlab.org/teachopencadd/all_talktorials.html) - A comprehensive list of interactive Jupyter Notebook tutorials, called "talktorials," covering various topics in computer-aided drug design (CADD).
+- [intro_pharma_ai](https://github.com/kochgroup/intro_pharma_ai) - A beginner-friendly GitHub repository introducing AI methods in pharmaceutical research.
+Covers cheminformatics, deep learning, and molecular property prediction with hands-on Jupyter notebooks.
+- [Introduction to artificial intelligence and deep learning using interactive electronic programming notebooks](https://onlinelibrary.wiley.com/doi/10.1002/ardp.202200628) - This study introduces a set of free, interactive Jupyter Notebooks designed to teach artificial intelligence and deep learning to life science students with no prior coding experience.